 FAQs on Tableau, Power BI, Qlik to OBIEE BI Connector

-BI Connector Server Edition for Power BI to OBIEE is licensed based on the CPU cores of the server machine in which Power BI Gateway is deployed.
-The minimum number of CPU cores is eight.
+BI Connector Server Edition is installed on the same machine in which the Power BI On-premise Gateway is installed.

 Yes, BI Connector supports DirectQuery connections to OBIEE data sources via On-Premise Gateway.